Separation and Divorce Mediation: Foundations, Parenting Plans, and Child Support

 The fee for this course is $2000 plus GST.

 Course materials include a Learner’s Manual and a Reference Manual with applicable legislation.
-All materials are provided in class.
+All materials are provided in class or online.

 This course includes lectures, personal reflection, video, watching a mock mediation, and group discussion.
 Emphasis is placed on practicing skills and role-playing in small groups, each provided with a coach to guide the exercises and give feedback.
 Some homework is required.